We tried Instagram's favorite olive oil, and this is what we thought - CNN Underscored

 - Awake ($37; brightland.co)

-I’m a cooking enthusiast, and one of my favorite things about the Brightland oils is their 410-degree smoke point, which is printed clearly on the bottle and lets you know how hot you can bring the oil up before it burns.
+I’m a cooking enthusiast, and one of my favorite things about the Brightland oils is their 410-degree Fahrenheit smoke point, which is printed clearly on the bottle and lets you know how hot you can bring the oil up before it burns.

-But beyond the beautiful and helpful packaging, you’re probably wondering how do Brightland’s olive oils taste?
+But beyond the beautiful and helpful packaging, you’re probably wondering how Brightland’s olive oils taste.

 First, I opened the Rosette and gave it a sniff.
-You can definitely smell the garlic infusion and a quick taste gave me a smooth garlic flavor blended with a nicely rounded olive oil.
+You can definitely smell the garlic infusion, and a quick taste gave me a smooth garlic flavor blended with a nicely rounded olive oil.
 Naturally, I decided to use it to make the famous TikTok feta pasta recipe that’s been all over the internet lately.
 I tossed the oil in a baking dish with tomatoes, sweet peppers and feta cheese, and popped it in the oven.

 This was where I discovered the thing I don’t like about the bottles the oils come in.
 The pour isn’t great.
-It comes out fast and almost every time I use it, there was a drizzle down the side of the bottle.
-Fortunately it’s a problem that can be easily solved with a bottle pour spout ($7.90 for two; amazon.com), which I already had on hand.
+It comes out fast, and almost every time I used it there was a drizzle down the side of the bottle.
+Fortunately, it’s a problem that can be easily solved with a bottle pour spout ($7.90 for a two-pack; amazon.com), which I already had on hand.
 Brightland also sells a gold spout for $9.

 The dish came out great, and the Rosette oil added a nice depth to the TikTok-famous dish.
 I didn’t get too much garlic flavor out of the oil when I cooked with it, but later I drizzled it — and the Awake and Alive oils — over ricotta cheese on toast and got clear notes of garlic.
 My husband found it a little less garlicky than I did, but enjoyed the nutty flavor.
 The Alive works better as a finishing touch than the Awake, which is more suited to cooking.